woossi0/suite/docs/usermanual/source/webmaps/composer/tutorial/index.rst

       Add Data link

 #.
 A dialog will appear for importing data to GeoServer.
-Either click :guilabel:`Browse` and select one of the files or drag one of the files onto this window.
+Either click :guilabel:`Browse` and select each of the files or drag the files onto this window.

    .. figure:: img/importfile.png

       Adding a shapefile archive to be uploaded

 #.
-Click :guilabel:`Upload` to upload the file to GeoServer.
+Click :guilabel:`Upload` to upload the files to GeoServer.

    .. figure:: img/uploadedfile.png

       Shapefile uploaded

 #.
-After upload is complete click :guilabel:`Next: Load` to review file contents.
-Select :file:`ne_10m_roads.shp` and click :guilabel:`Import Selected Layers`.
+After the upload is complete click :guilabel:`Next: Load` to review file contents.
+Select all of the resources and click :guilabel:`Import Selected Layers`.

    .. figure:: img/availablelayers.png